sparsity-xyz/sparsity-tutorials/tee-tee-tls/local/Tutorial.md

 ## Implementation Guide

 In this tutorial, you'll implement the `ClientRequest` class in `main.py`.
 The class handles secure communication with a TEE endpoint.
 We'll go through each method step by step.

+Note: The `verify_attestation` method has already been implemented for you, as attestation verification is a complex process.
+You'll focus on implementing the remaining methods.

 ### Step 1: Constructor Initialization